cicerono/validator/readme.md

 rule that did not validate.
 A rule can have sub-rules (e.g. numeric validation with max value).
 It should then return `'rule/sub-rule'` if the data does not validate.

 ## How to run tests on your PC
-JavaScript test runner used in this project is called `Ava`.
-So first think, you need to do is to install Ava module
+JavaScript test runner used in this project is called AVA.
+So first thing, you need to do is to install AVA module

 ```javascript
 npm install --global ava